webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

-At least in version 1 of WebGPU, mappable buffers have severe restrictions, namely, a mappable buffer can can only be used as a temporary place to copy from to.
-A mappable buffer can not be used as any other type of buffer (like a Uniform buffer, vertex buffer, index buffer, storage buffer, etc...) [^mappedAtCreation]
+At least in version 1 of WebGPU, mappable buffers have severe restrictions, namely, a mappable buffer can can only be used as a temporary place to copy from or to.
+A mappable buffer can not be used as any other type of buffer (like a uniform buffer, vertex buffer, index buffer, storage buffer, etc...) [^mappedAtCreation]

 [^mappedAtCreation]: The exception is if you set `mappedAtCreation: true`